frankieg33/spaced-math-site/PRIVACY.md

 **Effective date:** 2026-05-21
 **Last updated:** 2026-05-21

 This policy describes how the Spaced Math iOS app ("the App") handles your information.
-It applies to v1.0 onward, including the v2.0 introduction of CloudKit-backed family sharing.
+It applies to v1.0 onward, including the v3 single-household CloudKit sharing model (which replaces v2.0's per-profile sharing).

 ## Summary in plain English